MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-helper-class-to-access-common-outlook-item-members.md

 mtps_version: v=office.15
 ---

-# Create a Helper Class to Access Common Outlook Item Members
+# Create a Helper class to access common Outlook item members

 This example shows how to implement an OutlookItem helper class that accesses common properties and methods of Outlook item objects, saving the overhead of testing for and casting to a specific item object before accessing these common item members.